-How To Set up OpenNMS on Debian 11
+Full and Easy Steps to Set up OpenNMS on Debian 11

+In this guide, we want to teach you to Set up OpenNMS on Debian 11.
 OpenNMS provides a highly reliable, scalable, and comprehensive fault, performance, and traffic monitoring solution that easily integrates with business applications and workflows to monitor and visualize everything in a network.
 The OpenNMS platform monitors some of the largest networks in existence, covering the healthcare, technology, finance, government, education, retail, and industrial sectors, many with tens of thousands of networked devices.

 There are two types of OpenNMS – Meridian and Horizon.
 When we need stability and long-term support, choose Meridian, which is best for enterprises and businesses.
 Horizon is used where innovation occurs frequently.
-It is best for IT-ecosystem, and new technologies monitoring.
+It is best for IT-ecosystem and new technologies monitoring.

-To complete this guide, log in to your server as a non-root user with sudo privileges and set up a basic firewall.
+To Set up OpenNMS on Debian 11, log in to your server as a non-root user with sudo privileges and set up a basic firewall.
 To do this, you can follow our guide on Initial Server Setup with Debian 11.

 Install Java on Debian 11